scramjet/mpedn/README.md

 * EDN character <-> `NSNumber` (`numberWithUnsignedChar`).
 Note however that `NSNumber` appears to be quite broken when representing characters.
 For example, `[NSNumber numberWithChar: 'a']` produces a `NSNumber` that correctly indicates it wraps a character, but `numberWithChar` with `\n` does not, meaning `\n` will be emitted as `10`.
 As as workaround, you can force a number to be seen as a character using `MPEdnTagAsCharacter()`.

-* EDN keyword <-> `NSString`.
-If the `MPEdnWriter.useKeywordsInMaps` property is true (the default), strings used as keys in maps will be output as keywords if possible.
-Because EDN keywords get mapped to `NSString` MPEdn is "lossy" here: a read/write cycle will turn all keywords into strings.
-This setting mitigates this somewhat by turning strings back into keywords when they're used in a map, which is a common pattern, at least in Clojure.
-I'd be interested in feedback as to whether this is a generally-applicable default however.
+* EDN keyword <-> `MPEdnKeyword`.
+If the `MPEdnWriter.useKeywordsInMaps` property is true (the default is false as of 0.2), strings used as keys in NSDictionary's will be output as keywords if possible.
+Note that strings and keywords never compare as equal, so this could get confusing when reading a dictionary from an external service that uses keywords: in general, prefer explicit use of keywords where possible.

 * EDN symbol <-> `MPEdnSymbol`.